catyphram/tagallery/README.md

 Seek the [Vue Cli ducumentation](https://cli.vuejs.org/guide/cli-service.html) for more information on how to serve, build and test the application via the command line or the Vue Cli UI.

 As a quick reference: Start the Vue UI with `vue ui`, or use the scripts `yarn run serve|build|lint|test:e2e|test:unit`.

+### Contribution

+Refer to the [API](#testing) and [Client](#client) section for testing and linting instructions.

+Commit messages follow the [Conventional Commits specification](https://www.conventionalcommits.org/) and are enforeced by [Commitlint](https://conventional-changelog.github.io/commitlint/#/) using the [conventional config](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional#type-enum).
+Keywords may be added to [close a ticket](https://help.github.com/articles/closing-issues-using-keywords/) or otherwise state the progress, e. g. `progresses #1`.

+We are following a [feature branching model](https://guides.github.com/introduction/flow/).
+Changes to the `master` branch have to be made through PRs and need to pass the [CI pipeline](https://travis-ci.org/), which runs linters and tests, before it can be merged via Github.
+The PR is automatically squashed before the merge.